kubeflow/examples/object_detection/setup.md

 ## Preparing the training data
 We have prepared a set of ksonnet prototypes to create a persistent volume and copy the data to it.
-The prototypes can be found at [obj-detection](./obj-detection) directory.
-We will create a set of components and we will apply them in order for better results.
+The prototypes can be found at the [obj-detection](./obj-detection) directory.
+We will start creating a set of components and we will apply them in order for better results.

 ```
 # First create the PVC component and apply it to create a PVC where the training data will be stored